SanthiyaSathasivam/ai-agent-assist-emergency-response/README.md

 - Transcribes calls in real time
 - Extracts critical signals (keywords, severity, intent)
-- Recommends next-best actions
-- Provides confidence and explanations
+- Recommends next-best actions with confidence and explanations
 - Keeps human operators in control of final decisions

 **Goal:** Augment human decision-making, not replace it.

-**Key Differentiator:** Provides real-time AI recommendations while keeping humans fully in control of decisions.
+**Key Differentiator:** Combines real-time AI recommendations with human-in-the-loop decision-making for faster and more reliable emergency response.

-**Delivers real-time recommendations (< 2 seconds) and works alongside existing emergency systems without changing current workflows.**
+**Delivers real-time recommendations (< 2 seconds), integrates seamlessly with existing emergency systems, and gracefully falls back to manual decision-making when needed.**

 ## Scalability